-While undertaking their sustainability journey with Partners in Project Green, all Participants, Members and Ambassadors are expected to behave in a respectful manner and comply with the present code of conduct.
+While undertaking their sustainability journey with Partners in Project Green, all Participants and Members are expected to behave in a respectful manner and comply with the present Code of Conduct.

 - Collaboration – Leveraging multi stakeholder collaboration to break down barriers and achieve greater positive outcomes from sustainability initiatives.

 - Customer Centricity – Allowing the needs and behaviours of our members to shape our programming and guide our strategic direction.

 - Economic Responsibility – Demonstrating that the simultaneous pursuit of economic, social, and ecological goals results in greater benefits for the business community.